civiform/docs/docs/it-manual/infrastructure-requirements.md

 * database backups and recovery and storage scaling
 * application server scaling

-On-prem deployment:
+*On-prem deployment:*

 _Pros_

-* Total control of all machines
-* Total control of all sensitive data
+* Total control of all infrastructure and data.
-* Can use existing pre-approved software.
+* Can use existing pre-approved and familiar software and infrastructure.

 _Cons_

 * Hardware capex & opex becomes expensive at scale
 * Given the limited size and time-availability of civic IT departments, on-prem is much more work to scale up, and likely less reliable (more outages).
-Will require
 * Requires building bespoke systems that are much more laborious for new contributors/maintainers to work with.
 In contrast, major cloud providers have extensive training and certification offerings making it straightforward to train existing personnel and identify qualified job applicants.

-Cloud deployment:
+*Cloud deployment:*

 _Pros_